Derivator Six Functor Formalisms -- Definition and Construction I: Introduction

 \subsection{Construction of derivator six-functor-formalisms}

 Let $\mathcal{S}$ be an opmulticategory with multipullbacks.
 As before, $\mathcal{S}$ will mostly be a usual category with the structure of opmulticategory given by the product, i.e.

-However, for the sequel $\mathcal{S}$ may be arbitrary (it also does not need to be representable).
-It may also be equipped with the structure of symmetric or braided opmulticategory.
-(Of course the structure mentioned before is canonically symmetric.)
-All other multicategories and 2-multicategories occurring, e.g.\@ $\mathcal{S}^{\cor}$, will also be symmetric, resp.\@ braided, and all functors have to be compatible with the corresponding actions.
+This structure is canonically symmetric.
+However, for the sequel $\mathcal{S}$ may be arbitrary.
+It also does not need to be representable (i.e.\@ opfibered over $\{ \cdot \}$, i.e.\@ monoidal) and may be equipped with the structure of symmetric or braided opmulticategory.
+In that case all other multicategories and 2-multicategories occurring, e.g.\@ $\mathcal{S}^{\cor}$, will also be symmetric, resp.\@ braided, and all functors have to be compatible with the corresponding actions.

 \begin{DEF} Let $\mathcal{S}$ be an opmulticategory with multipullbacks.
 Let $\mathcal{D} \rightarrow \mathcal{S}^{\op}$ be a bifibration of usual multicategories.
 We say that it satisfies {\bf multi-base-change}, if for every multipullback in $\mathcal{S}$